-Ryder T. Ulon joined Schenck, Price, Smith & King in 2006 and has represented developers, construction professionals, design professionals, and businesses in both state and federal courts.
-In addition to being a member of the Firm’s Construction Law Practice Group, he is a member of the Professional Liability, Commercial Litigation, Appellate, Environmental and Real Estate, and Telecommunications Practice Groups.
-He was recognized in 2009, 2010, 2012, 2013, 2014, 2015 and 2016 by New Jersey Monthly magazine as one of New Jersey's “Rising Star, Super Lawyers” for Construction Litigation.
+Ryder T. Ulon is co-chair of Schenck, Price, Smith & King's Litigation Department and has represented developers, construction professionals, design professionals, and businesses in commercial and fiduciary matters in both state and federal courts.
+In addition to being a member of the Firm’s Construction Law Practice Group, he is a member of the Professional Liability, Commercial Litigation, Appellate, Environmental, Estate and Trust Litigation, Real Estate, and Telecommunications Law practice groups.
+He has been recognized by New Jersey Monthly magazine as one of New Jersey's “Rising Star, Super Lawyers” for Construction Litigation.

 While in law school, he served as Seton Hall Circuit Review’s Associate Comments Editor and interned in the Seton Hall Juvenile Justice Clinic.
 Mr. Ulon’s early law experience also includes his internship at the Offices of the Federal Public Defender, Newark Division.

 Construction, extra work claims, construction defect claims, lien law, bid protests, business and shareholder disputes, professional malpractice, representation of entities and individuals in fiduciary litigation, employment litigation, and environmental litigation

 - Represented construction manager in multi-million dollar construction defect claim asserted by a school district.
 Filed a pre-answer motion to dismiss and prevailed.

 - Successfully defended numerous contractors throughout New Jersey in signficant contractor defect claims.